Alain-L/quellog/docs/filtering-output.md

 - Understanding client diversity
 - Security reviews

+!!! note "Always in Default Report"
+    The clients section appears in the default report.
+The `--clients` flag is used to display **only** this section, filtering out all other sections.

 ## Combining Sections

 You can combine multiple section flags to display several sections: